sverro2/white-remover/README.md

 ```

 ## So what does it actually do?
 It opens the image, checks from the bottom, per line, if any of the pixels are full white.
-It keeps doing that until it founds a line without any white, crops the image and saves it as webp.
+It keeps doing that until it found a line without any white.
+Then it just crops the image and saves it as webp.